arkorch/multiLayer_phpClasses_to_Describle_Data/README.md

-# Roychowdhury_Arko_MMED-3014-homework_2

-A multi-layer PHP class setup to describe some related data and functionality.

-# NOTE TO PROFF NICK IRELAND

-please find the file in documents/note_to_proff_ireland

-# Link to github repo

-git@github.com:arkorch/Roychowdhury_Arko_MMED-3014-homework_2.git

 # Explanation of process

 - creating a folder structure were the child of an element is enclosed inside a directory.